parklab/MosaicForecast/README.md

 2. There should be a fai file under the same dir of the fasta file (samtools faidx input.fa).
 3. File format of the input\_positions: chr pos-1 pos ref alt sample, sep=\t
 4. The "min\_dp\_inforSNPs" is the minimum depth of coverage of trustworthy neaby het SNPs, can be set to 20.
-5. The program to extract mappability score: "bigWigAverageOverBed" could be downloaded here at http://hgdownload.soe.ucsc.edu/admin/exe/, the program to convert wiggle file to BigWig file "wigToBigWig", and the "fetchChromSizes" script to create the chrom.sizes file for the UCSC database with which you are working (e.g., hg19) could be downloaded from the same directory.
-The wiggle file containing mappability score (Umap,k=24) could be downloaded here: https://bismap.hoffmanlab.org/
+5. The program to extract mappability score: "bigWigAverageOverBed" shoule be downloaded and installed, and its path should be added to the PATH environment variable.

 **Demo:**
 ```